Choose your country and language:

 WWine tasting, wine-making tours, excellent cuisine and magnificent scenery - you will find all of this on any one of the Cape’s many official wine routes.
 Take your time as you sample magnificent wines, taste delicious food and drink while drinking in beautiful vistas.

 TThe Groot Constantia Wine Estate is South Africa's oldest wine estate and dates back to 1865.
-It is also the closest wine region to the Mother City and only a 20-minute drive from Cape Town.
+It is also the closest wine region to the Mother City and is only a 20-minute drive from Cape Town.

 Spier Wine Estate has one of the Cape's oldest wine cellars, dating back to 1767.
 The estate continues to produce world-class wines to this day.